ravgeetdhillon/dropilio/README.md

 ## Disclaimer

 No warranty expressed or implied.
 Software is as-is.
+This project was originally developed by [Ravgeet Dhillon](https://ravgeet.dev).
+For more information regarding the project, visit the [official project page](https://www.ravgeet.dev/projects/dropilio).